CyberpunkHardware/Cyberpunk-Hardware/README.md

 - 💞️ We are looking to share and collaborate with bitcoin and lightning node builds, home servers, mesh networks, surveilance free technology, phones and communication, home miners.

 ## You can jump right in, tell your friends
-- 📫 Reach out here, on telegrame, on nostr 📣 or on sphinxchat to get deeper.
-(All adminstrative tasks should currently be comunicated through Sphinxchat, github or gitbook.)
+- 📫 Reach out here, on dicord, telegrame, on nostr 📣 or on sphinxchat to get deeper.

 ## How it works?
 - 💾 Code projects start here in github, also we manage general operating tasks here.